 Next up on our little tour of Bath is the Pulteney Bridge.
 The Pulteney Bridge has been around for hundreds of years and crosses the River Avon that flows through Bath.
 The bridge itself is really pretty with its medieval look and grand arches, but what really makes the bridge special are the “weirs” below.
 If you don’t know what a weir is (and trust me, I didn’t know what it was called until I looked it up just now!), it’s basically a pretty version of a dam.
 The weirs under the Pulteney Bridge make the water flow in a really beautiful way.
 There are also stairs next to the bridge where you can go down and walk along the River Avon.
 The path along the river is so pretty and peaceful and you get some pretty amazing views of the Pulteney Bridge and the city.
 Also, you might recognise the bridge as one of the filming locations for the movie version of Les Misérables!

 If you want to check out some museums while you’re in Bath, there is no better one to see than the Holburne Museum.
 There are so many different exhibits to explore in the museum, and it helps you get a good idea of what English society was like through history.
 There’s art, china table settings, jewels, furniture, and so much more!
+If you love vintage looking furniture like ones in the exhibit, you can buy have it at furniture store miami.
 Great Pulteney Street, which you get a good view of from the museum’s second floor, is also one of the prettiest streets in all of Bath.
 It’s so wide and looks completely British!
 Apparently the street was a big inspiration for Jane Austen who lived close by, and several movies were shot right outside the museum!

 Bizarre Bath Comedy Walk